 Elements of a street pattern with medieval origins can be traced in Woodhouse, centred on the historic Market Square and the surrounding streets of Church Street, Market Street, Chapel Street and Tannery Street.
-Around these streets a number of buildings predating the industrial period can be found, although again 20th century road and housing redevelopments have compromised the integrity of the historic core.
-Historic maps predating the suburbanisation of Woodhouse show a network of enclosed strips, clearly taken from earlier open fields.
+Around these streets a number of buildings predating the industrial period can be found, although again 20th century road and housing reorganisations have compromised the integrity of these historic plan elements.
+Historic maps predating the suburbanisation of Woodhouse show a clearly defined network of enclosed strips clearly taken from earlier open fields.
 In the modern landscape only a small but important area of these characteristic curving boundaries survive as enclosed land, associated with a relict section of Water Slacks Lane.
-Elsewhere this pattern has been lost beneath industrial and residential development or has been removed by 20th century intensive cultivation methods.
+Elsewhere this pattern has been lost beneath industrial and residential development or removed by 20th century intensive cultivation methods.

-The historic village of Mosborough (described in this zone separately from the surrounding 'Mosborough Townships', which form the 'Late 20th century private suburbs' zone) is first recorded in 1002 (Stroud 1996, 43).
-The original settlement appears to have been based around a curving main street leading from the medieval manor of Mosborough Hall, along the present Duke Street to South Street; historic narrow tenement plots are significantly legible along South Street.
-The present buildings in this area date mostly to the mid to late 20th century, but there are a number of important 18th century survivals including the listed no 31 and 32 (Summer House) South Street and the winnowing barns at Eckington Hall Farm, as well as the non listed 18th and 19th centuries buildings at The Pingle, Elmwood Farm (no 27 South St), no 37, The Alma Public House and the terrace of buildings to the north of Eckington Hall Farm.
+The historic village core of Mosborough (described in this zone separately from the surrounding 'Mosborough Townships' which form the 'Late 20th century speculative estate' zone) is first recorded in 1002 (Stroud 1996, 43).
+The original settlement appears to have been based around a curving main street leading from the medieval manor of Mosborough Hall, along the present Duke Street to South Street with historic narrow tenement plots significantly legible along South Street.
+The present buildings in this area date mostly to the mid to late 20th century although there are a number of important 18th century survivals including the listed no 31 and 32 (Summer House) South Street and the winnowing barns at Eckington Hall Farm as well as the non listed 18th and 19th centuries buildings at The Pingle, Elmwood Farm (no 27 South St), No 37, The Alma Public House and the terrace of buildings to the north of Eckington Hall Farm.
 To the north of this area of probable medieval settlement, pre-enclosure survey information names Mosborough Green (see Stroud 1996, fig 19).
 The enclosure of this former common formed the basis of the current pattern of property divisions here.
-Street character in this later area of the village is uniform and regular in comparison to the older settlement area.
+Street character in this later area of the village is uniform and regular in comparison with the south of the settlement.
+Population growth in the mid to late 19th century was probably related to the growth of local mining industries.

-An area of historic settlement similar in character to those at Handsworth, Mosborough and Woodhouse can be discerned at High Street, Beighton.
-The pattern of boundaries in this area conforms to the typical layout of medieval nucleated settlements in South Yorkshire, with thin property boundaries perpendicular to a main street.
-Close by this area lies the church of St Mary the Virgin, which contains 14th and 15th century architecture in its tower and nave arcades despite a widespread 19th century restoration (Richards 1991).
-To the south of the main area of settlement, the 17th century manor farm is also preserved through residential re-use.
+An area of historic core settlement similar in character to those at Handsworth, Mosborough and Woodhouse can be discerned at High Street, Beighton.
+The pattern of boundaries in this area conforms to the typical layout of medieval nucleated settlements in South Yorkshire with thin property boundaries perpendicular to a main street.
+Close by this area lies the church of St Mary the Virgin which contains 14th and 15th century architecture in its tower and nave arcades despite a widespread 19th century restoration (Richards 1991).
+To the south of the main area of settlement the 17th century manor farm is also preserved through residential re-use.
 Like Handsworth and Woodhouse, Beighton was historically related to a substantial open field system, progressively overbuilt to house a mining community from the early 20th century onwards.
-The earliest streets of this suburbanisation (Queens Road, Manvers Road and Victoria Road) were clearly built within earlier enclosed strip fields.
+The earliest streets of this suburbanisation (Queens Road, Manvers Road and Victoria Road) were built within earlier enclosed strip fields.